 Being VeKind is what we can personally do

 and save the future of Sentient Beings

 Being VeKind sprang forth without any knowledge of Donald Watson or Veganism as a whole.
 Nevertheless, Being VeKind is a return to the basic beliefs Donald Watson had put forth.
 It is especially relevant that Donald Watson was the First Vegan (and the true father of all Vegan movements!).
 Any discussion about Being VeKind is as much about Donald Watson as it is about…

 Being VeKind in the 23rd Century and beyond!

 Donald Watson (2 September 1910 – 16 November 2005) was a committed pacifist throughout his life, Moreover, Watson believed in Non-Violence (true peace) and registered as a conscientious objector in World War II.
 Watson was apprenticed to a family joinery firm, and from the age of twenty became a joinery teacher.
 He taught in Leicester, where he also played a large part in the Leicester Vegetarian Society.

 The life of a VeKind is a Non-Violent life.

 As Watson grew up, he did not smoke, consume alcohol, or make contact with foods or substances which he regarded as toxins.
 In the 1940s, after learning about milk production, he became a “Non-Dairy Vegetarian.” vegan.
-He explained his motivation as ethical concern for sentient animals:
+He explained his motivation as an ethical concern for sentient animals:

 and we believe the spiritual destiny of man is such that in time